 Join us as we take the next two weeks sharing a bit about both of our first incredible recipients and what led them to pursue a career in computer science.

-First Up, Congratulations to Emily Dahl
+Congratulations to Emily Dahl

 Emily, a senior graduating from Eden Prairie High School in Eden Prairie, Minnesota, captain of her varsity Track & Field team, and a black belt in karate, is planning on attending Creighton University in the fall to pursue a degree in Computer Science.
 One of the things that stood out to us about Emily was her unique interest in applying computer science to an early passion of hers, biology.
 Emily hopes to use her computer science degree to explore and aid research within the biological sciences, an area where technology has helped make several exciting advancements in the past years.
 We think she’s got a few things going for her!